3.5 Peripheral Neuropathies & Upper vs Lower Motor Neuron Signs

 - Wear well-fitting, protective footwear and seamless socks.

-- Avoid extreme heat (hot water, heating pads) on insensate skin.
+- Avoid extreme heat (hot water, heating pads, hot foot baths) on insensate skin.

 - Report any new redness, blister, callus, or skin breakdown promptly.

-Balance and gait training also matter, because impaired sensation increases fall risk.
+Balance and gait training also matter, because impaired distal sensation raises fall risk and a positive Romberg sign is common.

 A PTA is collecting data on a patient with new lower-extremity weakness.
 The patient shows increased muscle tone, brisk knee and ankle reflexes, ankle clonus, and an upgoing great toe with plantar stimulation.
 These findings are MOST consistent with which type of lesion?